19hours/sg-statutes/Acts/Penal Code.md

 508\.
 Whoever voluntarily causes or attempts to cause any person to do anything which that person is not legally bound to do, or to omit to do anything which he is legally entitled to do, by inducing or attempting to induce that person to believe that he, or any person in whom he is interested, will become or will be rendered by some act of the offender an object of divine displeasure if he does not do the thing which it is the object of the offender to cause him to do, or if he does the thing which it is the object of the offender to cause him to omit, shall be punished with imprisonment for a term which may extend to one year, or with fine, or with both.

-Illustrations

-(a)
+Illustration

-Aperforms a ceremony atZ’s door with the intention of causing it to be believed that by so doing he rendersZan object of divine displeasure, unlessZdoes something he is not legally bound to do.Ahas committed the offence defined in this section.
+(a)Aperforms a ceremony atZ’s door with the intention of causing it to be believed that by so doing he rendersZan object of divine displeasure, unlessZdoes something he is not legally bound to do.Ahas committed the offence defined in this section.

-(b)

-AthreatensZthat unlessZperforms a certain act,Awill kill one ofA’s own children, under such circumstances that the killing would be believed to renderZan object of divine displeasure.Ahas committed the offence defined in this section.
+(b)AthreatensZthat unlessZperforms a certain act,Awill kill one ofA’s own children, under such circumstances that the killing would be believed to renderZan object of divine displeasure.Ahas committed the offence defined in this section.

 [Indian PC 1860, s.
 508]